 - Flexibility: Independent reps and independent contractor will work as much or as little as you need to generate the income you need

 - Promote YOUR company: Build YOUR own Brand.
 Independent reps are really independent consultants and many have established their own business and as a result not only are they promoting the products they carry but they are promoting their own Business.
+Advantages of an independent consultant includes focusing your marketing efforts on your consulting company, or on you.
+This is also key to the Advantages of an independent sales rep, building your brand, again – promoting you and your individual value.

 - Promote your own Image: Independents will focus Building their own image and brand.
 Independents promote themselves and maintain their own image.
 (Truly a priceless value)